szaumoor/ZS_ShadowdancerOverhaul/ZS_ShadowdancerOverhaul/README.md

 - **CTRL+R Warning:** Using CTRL+R while an ability is on cooldown will prevent it from being restored.
 This affects any shadowdancer or summoned shadow ability with a cooldown timer.
 - **Planeshift Exploit:** It is possible to get a guaranteed hit at the very end of Planeshift's Time Stop effect due to the engine bug associated with Time Stop duration.
 You can attack safely once the "Talk" button reappears in the UI, whether Time Stop is still active or not.
 Whether you abuse this is up to you.
 - **Planeshift & Time Stop:** Because it uses a Time Stop effect, Planeshift can be cast repeatedly to wait out hostile effects without risk.
 For a less cheesy alternative, Blink is also available.
-- **Summoned Shade Balance:** The summoned shade may be overpowered at high levels (28-40).
+- **Summoned Shade Balance:** The summoned shade may be overpowered at high levels.
 Feedback on its performance is welcome.
 - **Shadow Call Logging:** These spells may log their sub-spells twice in the combat log.
 This is a known, harmless visual bug.
 - **Hide in Plain Sight Bug:** Pausing at the wrong moment when using Hide in Plain Sight can cause the ability to trigger multiple times.
 This does not cause any problems, since extra instances are removed on the next cast, but I've implemented some defensive fixes to limit it.
 - **Summon Nighthaunt Unlock:** Because of the necessary hack used to blocking Summon Nighthaunt HLA until level 30, force-leveling more than one level at a time might not properly detect your character is at the required level 30 to unlock it, rendering the unlocking impossible.
 Play normally, or test it carefully.